 What is the background of “Dr. Guy” and how long has he been practicing?

 “Dr. Guy” grew up in the Bay Area and went to St. Mary’s College of CA. He then went to Creighton School of Medicine in Omaha, NE. and moved on to his internship and residency in Internal Medicine at Providence St. Vincent’s Medical Center in Portland, OR.
 He has been practicing medicine in Sonoma County since 1999.
 The majority of his career was spent caring for ill patients at Memorial Hospital.
 In January 2017 he opened his “concierge practice” in Sonoma and it has become a destination for excellence in medical care.
-He is Board Certified and was voted by his peers as a top physician in his specialty in both 2016 and 2017.
+He is Board Certified and was voted by his peers as a top physician in his specialty two years in a row.

 What are the key benefits to seeing “Dr. Guy” as your concierge doctor?